hellosteadman/soundslocal.co.uk/content/pages/index.md

 seo_title: Web design for social enterprises in Birmingham
 lede: Sounds Local provides hassle-free digital services to good causes and puts its profits into supporting projects that connect people in-person.

-# Digital services & support for tiny teams that make a big difference.
+# Digital services & support for small teams that make a big difference.

 === GRID OF 3 FEATURES ===